samiwazni/FAQ_React_TailwindCSS_Widget/README.md

 # FAQ Widget

-This project is a modern FAQ widget built using React, TypeScript and Tailwind CSS.
-It features a responsive design with the ability to toggle between single and multiple question selection modes.
+This project is a modern FAQ widget built using React and TailwindCSS.
+It features a responsive design with the ability to toggle between single and multiple-question selection modes.
 The FAQ section provides a clean and interactive way to display frequently asked questions.

 ## Features